Blog post

 Key visual for unlocking real-world data with data clean rooms

-Closeup of a fence representing the barriers blocking collaboration on healthcare data
+Chainlink fence representing the challenges healthcare data brings

 The barriers to data collaboration in the healthcare space are widespread — but not impossible to overcome